sourcegraph/sourcegraph-public-snapshot/doc/cli/references/validate.md

 	install        validates a Sourcegraph installation
 	kube           validates a Sourcegraph deployment on a Kubernetes cluster

-Use "src validate [command] -h" for more information about a command~
+Use "src validate [command] -h" for more information about a command.

 ```